dmitry-slabko/article-azure-logging-pub/readme.md

 ![request headers](assets/images/ss11.png)

 Please note the 'apikey' header - this is a secret value, that should not be logged.
-We would need to implement sanitizing logged data if we want to log headers, and they contain sensitive information.
+We would need to implement sanitizing logged data if we want to log headers and they contain sensitive information.

 So, by now we have improved our logs with HTTP request details in quite a complete way.